Reese’s Peanut Butter Cup Poke Cake

 • 2 cups cold milk

-• 1 1/2 cups creamy peanut butter, divided
+• 1 1/2 cups creamy peanut butter , divided

 • 16 oz chocolate frosting

-• 8 oz frozen whipped topping, thawed
+• 8 oz whipped topping , thawed

 • 25 mini Peanut Butter Cups unwrapped and roughly chopped